6 Relationship Lies We All Believe That Destroy Real Love

-True love isn’t actually about being compatible or understanding one another.
+True love isn’t actually about being compatible, or even about ‘understanding’ one another.

 When I got married at the ripe old age of 26, I believed a lot of stupid things about how love was supposed to look.